rusefi/rusefi_documentation/Hardware-Proteus-Fabrication.md

 TODO picture of Proteus as received from JLCPCB.

 At QTY 10, each pre-assembled Proteus board costs under $40.
 DHL delivery is cheap and fast, you should have your 80% ready board in about 12 days!

+The remaining components would cost you XXX more, BOM for final assembly is available at YYY.

+As of May 2020 we have not figured out a great case solution.

+Acceptable 3D printed case files are not public yet.

+CNC files to cut holes in 1590wxxfl/1590xxfl cases are available at ZZZ.